 Presentations

-April Michelle Davis’s extensive knowledge of the editing, indexing, and publishing industry can be shared in customizable presentations.
-Perfect as seminars for freelance editing, indexing, or writing organization meetings, many of the topics are also presented through other organizations.
-While most presentations are targeted to a specific audience, they are also geared for anyone wanting to explore becoming an editor, indexer, or proofreader.
+April Michelle’s extensive knowledge of the editing, indexing, and publishing industry is transferable through customizable presentations.
+The presentations are perfect as seminars for editing, indexing, or writing organization meetings, and many of the presentations have been presented through other organization events and book festivals.
+While most presentations are targeted to a specific audience, they are also informative for anyone wanting to explore becoming an editor, indexer, or proofreader.

 AVAILABLE PRESENTATIONS

-If the below topics are exactly what you or your organization would like to learn about, schedule a presentation with Editorial Inspirations today.
-Presentations are customizable depending on your group, and must be scheduled 2-3 months before the event.
-Please contact April Michelle Davis to schedule and develop presentations.
+If the below topics are what you would like to learn about, please contact Editorial Inspirations today.
+Presentations are customizable to your group and will require advanced scheduling.
+Please contact April Michelle to schedule and develop presentations.

 PRESENTATIONS ON EDITING